 The causes of myofascial pain can be due to an injury or strain of a muscle in the body.
 It could be due to repetitive motions that injury the muscle groups being used, an excessive strain that is put on the muscle, tendon or even ligaments, or it can be due to inactivity in a group of muscles.
 This could be due to having an injury to your arm and not being able to move it due to the cast or sling you’re having to wear.

-This type of muscle pain provides “trigger” points that are the symptom of the problem.
-It can produce pain in these specific areas, or it can also produce other problems such as depression, behavioral problems, or fatigue due to the pain the patient is in.
+This type of muscle pain originates from what are known as “Trigger Points”.
+Trigger Points are sensitive areas in the muscle which may under undue pressure.
+These can cause pain in those specific areas, or it can also produce other problems such as depression, behavioral problems, or fatigue due to the pain the patient is in.

 When examined for Myofascial Pain, you may have few types of Trigger Points